spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 Product and sum types
 =====================

 In the programming world, you will often come across the terms “sum types”, “product types” (and “algebraic data types” which is a fancy way to refer to sum and product types).
-It can be helpful to explain this concepts and use them to think about this problem.
+It can be helpful to explain these concepts and use them to think about this problem.

 The simplest example of a product type is a tuple.
 Consider a 3-tuple which contains 3 booleans.
 In Python this might look like this: